 - int:Template: The original template with which the entity was created (hidden from user). - int:Parentld: The internal identifier of the parent entity where the entity was located (hidden from user). - sys:del:Reason: The reason for deleting the entity; this data is entered by the user and is required when deleting an entity. - sys:del:Agent: The user who performed the deletion. - sys:del:DateTime: The date and time of the deletion. - sys:del:ClassificationCode: The classification code of the entity prior to deletion. - sys:del:Reference: Reference to the transferred entity.
 The attribute is empty if an entitiy is deleted.
-It is used only for transferred entities in the review process (chapter 3.7 Review process).
+It is used only for transferred entities in the review process.
+For more information see chapter Review process.